Fact: In 2017, 16.7 million Americans suffered from identity theft.

 |Report to your local police department||Bring a copy of your Identity Theft Report, ID, proof of address and any other proof of theft||File the report at your local police station||Ask for a copy of your filed report|

 Ways to Prevent Identity Theft

-Security experts from the Javelin Strategy & Research study, recommend certain steps that consumers should adopt as they navigate through the online world.
+Security experts from the Javelin Strategy & Research study, recommend certain steps that consumers should adopt as they navigate through the world.
 They believe these safeguards will, at minimum, help protect your identity.
 The steps include:

 - “Two-factor authentication.”
-This approach amps up your security and demands an additional action besides simply putting in a username and password to reach your account.
+This approach amps up your security and demands additional action besides simply putting in a username and password to reach your account.

-- Securing online and mobile devices by encrypting data, not using public Wi-Fi, installing anti-malware and utilizing a virtual private network (VPN).
+- Securing online and mobile devices by encrypting data, not using public Wi-Fi, installing anti-malware, and utilizing a virtual private network (VPN).

 - Signing up for account alerts.
 Some financial service providers, such as credit card companies, give you the choice to receive notifications when they suspect questionable activity.